Pizza in Canada: Cornwall-style pizza

+There are at least 14 restaurants in Cornwall that all offer this style.
+It is likely owed to the Greek heritage of restaurateurs moving from Montreal in the 1970s and 80s.
+Cornwall-style pizza has thick, doughy crust.

+The most iconic characteristic of Cornwall-style pizza is the layer of cheese over the toppings.
+The cheese being above the other toppings is similar to the Greek casserole, moussaka.

+Cornwall-style pizza is the topic of the television series Cheese on Top, which stars pizza critic Stacey Case and was co-created by comedy director Christopher Redmond.

 Regina-style pizza

 This style of pizza was created by Greek immigrant Jim Kolitsas in the city of Regina, Saskatchewan, during the 1970s.
 The pizza is made with deli meat that is piled high and green peppers as a tribute to the colours of the Saskatchewan Roughriders.
 Regina-Style is made in a round pizza pan, but cut into square pieces.

 Toronto-style pizza

 This type of pizza is available in certain restaurants in the Toronto area.
 It consists of thin-crust pizza brushed with garlic oil.
 Many of the restaurants that offer this type of pizza have a brush on the counter to allow customers to brush the garlic oil on their slice of pizzas themselves.
 This style of pizza was invented by Vietnamese immigrants who learned pizza-making from the former Italian owners that they worked for in Toronto.
 These immigrants were originally from the city of Hue in Vietnam, a city renowned for its culinary heritage.